hailelagi/hailelagi/README.md

 ## Hi there 👋

-prev: backend on financial exchanges/payments(crypto)
+prev: backend on financial exchanges/payments(crypto), interested in databases.

-interests: in databases, operating systems and distributed systems.

-writing: hailelagi.com
+writing: hailelagi.com, email hailelagi[at]gmail.com